GEORGE SIDNEY FASSON

 Flight Sergeant (Wireless Op./Air Gunner), 57th Squadron, Royal Air Force Volunteer Reserve

 Sid Felman was born on 9th July 1917 to David Felman, a bullion buyer, and Jany Felman née Malamid.
+He attended Howard Gardens school.
 In 1939 the family were living at 7 Wordsworth Avenue, Roath with Sidney working as a canvasser.
 The Commonwealth War Graves Commission record for Sidney record the family address as being Penylan so they may well have moved in the early years of the war.
 He was on board the a Wellington bomber R1437 which was shot down and crashed, at Rholderfehn, Germany, on 10th Apr 1941.
 He was aged 22.
 He is buried at the Rheinberg War Cemetery, Nordrhein-Westfalen, in Germany (Grave17.C.I) and date of death recorded as the date he and the crew went missing.

 ALFRED CHARLES FENDER